A sweet and buttery tart filled with poached pears and a creamy almond filling. This delicious pear frangipane tart is a must try!

 On the risk of sounding cliché, I love fall.
 There are so many delicious fruits and veggies in season and life generally feels more relaxed and cozy.
 Right now, I’m already 100% in the fall spirit and yet the temperatures have been more summerlike, as opposed to autumn.
 The fun part about being a blogger is always being ahead of the seasons.
 As summer ends, you are already testing Thanksgiving recipes, or even Christmas recipes.
 Being ahead of it all is important, but definitely also strange at times.
 Like when you find yourself digging through Christmas decor while it has 28°C outside….weird indeed!

 Or when you gift Halloween donuts to friends and neighbours 6 weeks before Halloween.
 You definitely get weird looks and I always end up explaining myself, in order to keep people from thinking I’m a weirdo who bakes Christmas cookies in September.
-Although, I’d definitely like to be friends with a weirdo like that, cause that sounds like someone right up my alley!
+Although, I’d definitely like to be friends with a weirdo like that!

 Frangipane consists of ground almonds, butter, eggs, sugar, a little bit of flour and flavourings.
 It has a delicious rich and creamy taste and pairs well with almost any type of fruit.
 In todays recipe, we are flavouring our frangipane with lemon zest and rum.